onap/vnfrqts-requirements/docs/Chapter8.rst

 R-58977: The VNF **MUST** provide or support the Identity and Access Management (IDAM) based threat detection data for Eavesdropping.

-R-59391: The VNF vendor **MUST**, where a VNF vendor requires the assumption of permissions, such as root or administrator, first log in under their individual user login ID then switch to the other higher level account; or where the individual user login is infeasible, must login with an account with admin privileges in a way that uniquely identifies the individual performing the function.
+R-59391: The VNF provider **MUST**, where a VNF provider requires the assumption of permissions, such as root or administrator, first log in under their individual user login ID then switch to the other higher level account; or where the individual user login is infeasible, must login with an account with admin privileges in a way that uniquely identifies the individual performing the function.

 R-93443: The VNF **MUST** define all data models in YANG [RFC6020], and the mapping to NETCONF shall follow the rules defined in this RFC.